UPDATED SEPTEMBER 2025

 2-years old | West Mifflin, Pennsylvaniaicon

-TayLynn DeVaughn, 2-years old, was attacked and killed by a pit bull while visiting her aunt's home in the 3900 block of Fleetwood Drive.
-She was transported to Jefferson Hospital where she was pronounced dead.
-A subsequent autopsy showed that TayLynn died from multiple sharp wounds and multiple blunt force injuries to the head and neck as a result of the dog attack.
-Her death was ruled accidental by the medical examiner's office.
-The child's father, Corey DeVaughn, told the media that the day of the attack was the second time his daughter had been around the pit bull.
-He also indicated the dog was a male, calling the animal "Jake," which suddenly attacked his daughter.
+TayLynn DeVaughn, 2-years old, was killed by a pit bull at her aunt's home.
+The child was attacked at approximately 8:45 pm inside a home she was visiting in the 3900 block of Fleetwood Drive, West Mifflin police Chief Kenneth Davies said.
+She was transported to Jefferson Memorial Hospital, where she was pronounced dead.
+An autopsy performed by the Allegheny County medical examiner's office determined she died from multiple sharp wounds and multiple blunt force injuries to the head and neck as a result of the dog attack.
+Her death was ruled accidental.
+The child's father, Corey DeVaughn, said the day of the attack was the second time his daughter had been around the pit bull.
+He also indicated the dog was male, calling the animal "Jake," which suddenly attacked his daughter.
 "I came in the living room and the dog was just shaking her," DeVaughn said.
-"When he let her go, she was gone," DeVaughn said.
-West Mifflin animal control officer Ken Ferree, who impounded the dog, said the dog was a 3 to 4-year old pit bull-mix and weighs about 80 pounds.
-The dog is expected to be euthanized. [source citations]
+"When he let her go, she was gone."
+West Mifflin animal control officer Ken Ferree impounded the dog.
+He stated the dog was a 3 to 4-year old pit bull-mix that weighed about 80 pounds. [source citations]

 Date of death: February 22, 2015 Chained: No